 - Carry extra bags for things you might want to leave back in Kasol

 - There is no network so be prepared for a digital detox and enjoy the beauty of Kheerganga rather than looking for network all the time

 - Wear proper trekking shoes and don’t take shortcuts in the mountains

-So have you been to Kasol/Kheerganga or any treks/places nearby?
+So have you been to Kasol or did this epic trek to Kheerganga or to any places nearby?
 I would like to hear about your experience in comments below.